ognistik/macrowhisper/src/CODEBASE_MAP.md

 │   │   ├── Apply result directly with enhanced clipboard sync │   │   ├── Reset autoReturnEnabled to false after use
 │   │   └── Handle cancellation if recording gets interrupted
 │   ├── 2.
+Scheduled Action (same priority as auto-return - overrides everything)
+│   │   ├── Check if scheduledActionName is set
+│   │   ├── Find and execute the scheduled action across all action types │   │   ├── Reset scheduledActionName to nil after use │   │   └── Handle cancellation if recording gets interrupted │   ├── 3.
 Trigger Actions (medium priority - all action types)
 │   │   ├── Evaluate triggers across ALL action types (TriggerEvaluator) │   │   ├── Check voice triggers (with exceptions and result stripping) │   │   ├── Check application triggers (bundle ID and name)